barumau/pandunia/english/pandunia-english.chenkitabu.md

 > **ching** - ask (request, beg, plead; please)
 > **hurə** - free (unbound; liberate)

-The Pandunia word is the representative base form of the word.
-In *Analytical Pandunia* it can be used as such as a multipurpose content word.
-In *Midi Pandunia* and *Maxi Pandunia* it serves as the basis for derived words.
+Most Pandunia words carry the multipurpose ending **-ə**.
+It can be easily changed to another ending as needed.

 #### Example 1. *logə*

-The following is an actual entry from the word list.
+The following is an actual entry from the dictionary.

 > **logə** - say (speak, talk; speech, words)

-It serves as the basis for the following list of completed word forms, which are not included in this dictionary.
+It serves as the basis for other words, which are listed below and which are not included in this dictionary.

 > **loga** - to talk, to speak
 > **logu** - to talk, to speak